Jfortin1/TCGA_AB_Compartments/README.md

 called A/B compartments.
 These compartments are cell-type specific and are associated with open and closed chromatin.
 In our recent Genome Biology paper, ([Fortin et al., 2015](http://www.genomebiology.com/2015/16/1/180)), we showed that we can estimate A/B compartments from 450k methylation array data.
 This GitHub repo contains the genome-wide A/B compartments estimated for 12 different cancer types from The Cancer Genome Atlas [[TCGA](http://cancergenome.nih.gov/)], at resolution 100kb.

-Please cite our Genome Biology paper if using these data:
+Citation for using these data:

 Jean-Philippe Fortin, Kasper D. Hansen. *Reconstructing A/B compartments as revealed by Hi-C using long-range correlations in epigenetic data*.
 Genome Biology,16:180, 2015, doi:10.1186/s13059-015-0741-y